charmichokshi/smartstock-assistant/README.md

 ## Contributing
 Contributions are welcome!
 Please open an issue or submit a pull request for bug fixes, features, or improvements.

-## Contact
-For questions, contact [charmichokshi@gmail.com] or open an issue on GitHub.

 Google Cloud credits are provided for this project.